ronibandini/reggaetonBeGone/README.md

 Power supply: 5V 3A

 # 2.0 Experimental version
 This version was made for the Nerdearla Chile workshop.
-It includes several enhancements and it is available for download including ML model and 3d case at https://www.patreon.com/RoniBandini/shop/reggaeton-be-gone-experimental-2-0-289842
+It includes several enhancements

-# Oled screen font
-Font: White Rabbit, Created By: Matthew Welch
+# 3.0 Experimental version
+This version was made for Ekoparty workshop and it was given for free to the participants.
+It includes on device scan, strike to avoid false positives, better ML model and more.
+You can get this version (software, 3d enclosure and ML model) at https://www.patreon.com/RoniBandini/shop/reggaeton-be-gone-version-experimental-3-860409

+# Pocket Gone

+Reggaeton Be Gone is not an easy device to make.
+Besides, most people just need a simple way to disable loud Bluetooth speakers.
+I have another device called Pocket Gone—cheaper, portable, and easy to make.
+You can sign up for the asynchronous workshop and build your own. https://www.patreon.com/RoniBandini/shop/taller-virtual-de-pocket-gone-945256

 # Contact
 Customizations, prototyping, maker or AI talks?